BLamy/RaptureXML-Java/README.md

     });

-RaptureXML changes the game when it comes to XML processing in Objective-C.  As you can see from the code, it takes only seconds to understand what this code does.
+RaptureXML changes the game when it comes to XML processing in java.
+As you can see from the code, it takes only seconds to understand what this code does.
 There are no wasted arrays and verbose looping you have to do.
 The code is a breeze to read and maintain.

 I don't think any more needs to be said.